aaron0745/hacktest/README.md

-# Safe-Print 🖨️
+# QueuePrint 🖨️

-Safe-Print is a real-time, session-based secure printing queue system designed for print shops and shared environments.
+QueuePrint is a real-time, session-based secure printing queue system designed for print shops and shared environments.
 It simplifies the document submission process by allowing users to scan a dynamic QR code and upload files directly from their mobile devices without needing to transfer files via USB or email.

 ## 🚀 Features